-Hill College provides high quality comprehensive educational programs and services.
-The College enhances the educational, cultural and economic development of its service area and assists both individuals and the community to prepare for a more productive life.
+Hill College will provide high quality comprehensive educational programs and services.
+The college enhances the educational, cultural, and economic development of its service area and assists both individuals and the community to prepare for a more productive life.

 More Than 90 Years of Educational Excellence

 The authorization to establish Hill College was issued in 1921 by the Attorney General of the State of Texas under the name of Hillsboro Junior College.
 The college first enrolled students in September of 1923.
 At that time, there were only two public junior colleges in the state, and Hillsboro Junior College became the first municipal junior college to be chartered in Texas.

 Hillsboro Junior College operated continuously until July of 1950 when it closed after an attempt to establish a county-wide college system failed.
 The college lay dormant for eleven years during which time the charter was protected from forfeiture through the efforts of the late Senator Crawford Martin of Hillsboro.

 On March 3, 1962, through the efforts of the media, local civic groups, and many others, a bond issue was passed for the purpose of building a new campus.
 The college opened for business in September of 1962 under a new name, Hill Junior College.
 The new college district was expanded by the voluntary annexation of five Hill County school districts other than the original Hillsboro school district.
 The district now included Hillsboro, Abbott, Bynum, Covington, Itasca, and Whitney.